 Konstantin Läufer

-In Proc.
-Symp.
-Information Systems Analysis and Synthesis (ISAS), Aug 1995
+In Proceedings of the Symposium on Information Systems Analysis and Synthesis (ISAS), Baden-Baden, Germany, 1995

 Polymorphic Type Inference and Abstract Data Types